Saturday, October 15, 2022

 "Thank you for the invitation, but I am tired.
 I have to pack.
 You two enjoy the evening without me," Trish told us.
 I give her a grateful look.

 "I will reserve a table for us, he says, nodding to me.
-I tell him that I will be sitting at the table where we met at six o'clock.
+I told him that I would be sitting at the table where we met at six o'clock.
 "We will have cocktails on the patio.
 Then I will escort you inside to our table," Diego tells me.

 Our last evening together was better than anything I could have imagined.
 The sun was setting as we sipped our drinks.
 My final sunset in Mexico did not disappoint.